martynp/offline_crates/README.md

 # Creating the file store

-Using cargo to build the offline\_crates appication (i.e. `cargo build --release`) the ./target/release/offline\_crates application has the following options:
+Using cargo to build the offline\_crates application (i.e. `cargo build --release`) the ./target/release/offline\_crates application has the following options:

 * -i / --index
 * -s / --store